ivan-modelical/ivan-modelical/README.md

 ### Hola mundo 👋

-I am an architect that loves building codes as much as building actual buildings.
+I am an architect that loves building code as much as building actual buildings.

 Currrently I specialize on BIM tooling and problem solving for different clientes in Modelical.